the erosive process that reduces the size of glaciers

 Crevasse=A fracture or crack in the upper 40 to 50 meters of a glacier.

-a concise explanation of the meaning of a word or phrase or symbol
+a brief explanation of the meaning of a word or phrase

 Blizzard=Although blizzard is often used to describe any major snow storm with strong winds, the technical definition for a blizzard requires at least 3 hours in duration; low temperatures (usually less than minus 7C or 20F), strong winds (greater than 55 km/h or 35 mph), blowing snow which reduces visibility to less that 1 kilometer (0.6 miles).